 There is a beautiful meadow area at the south-east end.
 A sheltered sunny south-west facing bank leads down to a pond, which covers about a third of the site.

 Large hedgerows with mature ash and oak trees surround part of the site.
 There is a good show of Cowslips in the spring and the fine summer wildflower display includes Greater Burnet-saxifrage, Betony and the unusual Adder's-tongue fern.

-The pool supports many species of dragonfly and damselfly as well as variety of aquatic molluscs and other pond-life.
-This small reserve attracts a notable range of birds including kingfishers and nightingales.
+The pool supports many species of dragonfly and damselfly, as well as variety of aquatic molluscs and other pond-life.
+This small reserve attracts a notable range of birds, including kingfishers and whitethroats.

 Size: 0.8 hectares (2 acres)

-Take care around the pool, it has steep banks.
+Please take care around the pool - it has steep banks.